 Thermal insulation of floors

-To evaluate the effectiveness of an insulating material there is the thermal transmittance coefficient (U).
-The lower the coefficient, the more effective the insulating material, and the greater the impact on the energy performance of the house.
-The use of STEICO or GUTEX wood fiber boards, cellulose or basaltic cellulose or basaltic wool boards helps to maintain a stable indoor temperature, thus reducing the need for heating or cooling, but also has a positive impact on the environment.
+To effectively evaluate an insulating material there is the thermal transmittance coefficient (U).
+The lower the thermal conductivity of a material, the more thermally insulating it is and the greater the impact on the energy performance of the house.
+The use of STEICO or GUTEX wood fiber, cellulose or basaltic wool boards helps to maintain a stable indoor temperature, thus reducing the need for heating or cooling, helping to reduce maintenance costs through lower bills.
+It creates a healthier indoor climate with lower temperature fluctuations and a positive environmental impact.

 Add comment